 In 2016, in Radich v.
 Guerrero, a federal district court struck down a regulatory system in the Commonwealth of the Northern Mariana Islands (CNMI), a US territory, which prohibited most private individuals from possessing and importing handguns and handgun ammunition.
-The court found this general prohibition on handgun possession to violate the Second Amendment, noting that "the Commonwealth's ban on handguns cannot be squared with the Second Amendment right described in Heller and McDonald."149 Later that year, the same federal district court struck down other aspects of CNMI's gun laws, including a \$1,000 handgun excise tax, a blanket prohibition on the public carry of firearms, a ban on certain assault weapons features, and a ban on long guns with caliber greater than .223.150
+The court found this general prohibition on handgun possession to violate the Second Amendment, noting that "the Commonwealth's ban on handguns cannot be squared with the Second Amendment right described in Heller and McDonald."165 Later that year, the same federal district court struck down other aspects of CNMI's gun laws, including a \$1,000 handgun excise tax, a blanket prohibition on the public carry of firearms, a ban on certain assault weapons features, and a ban on long guns with caliber greater than .223.166

-Other outliers include a North Carolina federal district court decision finding that a state law prohibiting the carrying of firearms during states of emergency violated the plaintiffs' Second Amendment rights, 151 a Massachusetts federal district court decision finding that a U.S. citizenship requirement for possessing and carrying firearms violated the plaintiffs' Second Amendment rights, 152 and a Michigan appellate court decision striking down a state law prohibiting the possession of Tasers and stun guns, concluding that the Second Amendment protects the possession and open carrying of those devices.
-153
+Other outliers include: a North Carolina district court decision finding that a state law prohibiting the carrying of firearms during states of emergency violated the plaintiffs' Second Amendment rights, 167 an Ohio state-court decision sustaining a constitutional challenge to a domestic violence restraining order that prohibited the respondent from possessing firearms, 168 a Massachusetts federal district court decision finding that a U.S. citizenship requirement for possessing and carrying firearms violated the plaintiffs' Second Amendment rights, 169 and decisions in Massachusetts, Illinois, Michigan, and New York striking down state laws prohibiting the possession of Tasers and stunguns, concluding that the Second Amendment protects those devices.170